Our recruitment process is merit-based, fair and equitable.

 Reference checks and pre-employment checks

-If you are a preferred candidate after the interview, you will be asked to provide the details of 2 professional referees, one of whom must be a current or previous supervisor.
+If you are a preferred candidate after the interview, you will be asked to provide the details of two professional referees, one of whom must be a current or previous supervisor.
 Please select people who can talk about your skills and experience as they relate to the position you have applied for.

 Depending on the position, you may also be asked to undertake a behavioural assessment, second interview, or pre-employment functional assessment.
 We will give you specific information about these if required.